 The Best Tax Software for US Expats

 The majority of Americans use tax software to file their US taxes.
 In the light of this, it’s strange that the IRS has been changing Form 1040 over the last couple of years, as very few people use it.
-Instead, the majority either employ a tax preparer, who uses software, or they input their information into an online software themselves.
+Instead, the majority either employ a tax preparer, who uses software, or input their information into online software themselves.

-Secondly, expats often have extra reporting obligations such as filing an FBAR (Foreign Bank Account Report) to report their foreign bank and investment accounts, Form 8938 to report their foreign financial assets, and other forms relating to any foreign businesses that they own (or part own).
+And secondly, because expats often have extra reporting obligations such as filing an FBAR (Foreign Bank Account Report) to report their foreign bank and investment accounts, Form 8938 to report their foreign financial assets, and other forms relating to any foreign businesses that they own (or part own).

 Nonetheless, there are some tax software options for expats.